 You have probably already noticed that there are some big changes being made in the world of banking, leading to a new race for brand awareness.
 Mobile and challenger banks have been shaking up the traditional banking industry for the past couple of years, and they are proving to be extremely popular.
-Unlike the usual banks that we have all grown up with, these new online ones don’t have any physical branches.
+Unlike the banks that we have all grown up with, these new online banks don’t have any physical branches.
 Their customers carry out all of their banking on their mobile device.

 Recently there has been a huge drive in the marketing of these mobile banks, which has made it seem like they are starting to overtake traditional bank firms.
 Is this really the case, though?
 We thought it would be interesting to look into just how many people are actually aware of these new challenger banks and which one is the current reigning.
 To find all this out, we surveyed 1,050 people to find out their thoughts.